-Regional survey coordinators were responsible for collecting the questionnaires from interviewers, initial visual and systematic check of the collected data and the process of preparation of questionnaires for subsequent optical scan.
+Regional survey coordinators were responsible for collecting the PAPI questionnaires from interviewers, initial visual and systematic check of the collected data and the process of preparation of questionnaires for subsequent optical scan.
 Data were then captured using OCR technology.
 After the initial central checks (integrity of questionnaire identification numbers, completeness of the regional sets of questionnaires), the datasets with in-house developed software application and electronic images of the scanned questionnaires were sent to regional units for further logical checking and editing.
+The regional units were also responsible for collection of and later for data checks on CAPI data.
 The edited data were then delivered to the CZSO for further processing.

-1.4 Successfully interviewed households and non-response
+Successfully interviewed households and non-response

-The fieldwork revealed that among the total of 11 924 dwellings in the sample there were 428 dwellings (3,6 %) unoccupied, unlocated or ineligible because the households had moved.
-Since there was no substitution for these ineligible units, the survey was conducted in 11 496 dwellings and 11 611 households (in some of the dwellings there is more than 1 household).
+The fieldwork revealed that among the total of 14 134 dwellings in the sample there were 683 dwellings (4,8 %) unoccupied, unlocated or ineligible because the households had moved.
+Since there was no substitution for these ineligible units, the survey was conducted in 13 451 dwellings and 13 591 households (in some of the dwellings there is more than 1 household).
 The overview of the survey response can be summarised by the following table: